North Seattle Fives Cooperative School

 NSF's has one teacher: Aaron Gill teaches every day throughout the school year.
 The classroom is designed to provide a stimulating, hands-on environment for the children and includes specific learning areas such as: Blocks/Construction Area; Art Area; Dramatic Play Area; Science Investigation; Math Learning; Puzzle and Game Area; Music and Movement Learning; Outdoor Play; and many other special projects such as woodworking and sewing projects.
 One of the key goals of the co-op classroom is to foster the development of social skills, and to help children learn to understand their emotions, express emotions in socially acceptable ways, and to interact harmoniously with others.

-In addition to a vibrant, busy, engaging classroom, the children are taken on many field trips each year--- usually twice a month!
-Field trips may include places like: the Woodland Park Zoo, local beaches (Carkeek Park and Lincoln Park); Sound Bridge, Seattle Children's Theater, Center for Wooden Boats, Zeek's Pizza; Puget Consumers Cooperative, a hike to the slide-rocks at Denny Creek; Seattle Gymnastics Academy, ferry rides, salmon ladders, ship canals and locks, nearby farms for pumpkin parties and exploration of farm activities, and lots of other great places.
+In addition to a vibrant, busy, engaging classroom, the children are taken on many field trips each year--- usually once a month!
+Field trips may include places like: the Woodland Park Zoo, local beaches (Carkeek Park and Lincoln Park); Discovery park, Seattle Children's Theater, Northwest Puppet Center, Firehouse, Nature walks, nearby farms for pumpkin parties and exploration of farm activities, and lots of other great places.

 Because NSFs is a cooperative, parents join in the responsibilities of running the school and assisting in the classroom.
 We have a Board of Directors, with representation from alumni parents.
 Parents meet once monthly to discuss issues related to the school and classroom, and to plan field trips, fundraisers and social events.
 Parents drive on field trips, assist in special activities, and get to share their strengths and creativities as opportunities arise.
 Parents are also welcome to attend the educational presentations which are offered by the larger co-op community in the north Seattle area once monthly.
-All parents of enrolled children have “jobs” that they perform for the co-op.
-(See Parent Handbook, Attachment C: Job Descriptions.)
-In addition to having a “job”, one parent from each family is required to work in the classroom one day a week (four hours) which keeps the adult-to-student ratios quite low.
+All parents of enrolled children have “jobs” that they perform for the co-op, one parent from each family is required to work in the classroom one day a week (four hours) which keeps the adult-to-student ratios quite low.

 Being in a co-op is definitely a commitment of both time and effort!
 However, most people find co-ops to be a very rewarding experience!
 In a co-op, a community is formed quickly -- parents find each other to be a source of friendship, information, support and shared experiences.
 Children are valued members of our community; children are embraced as an important part of the community's focus and purpose.
 Members of a co-op form a community that works, learns, grows, and most of all, has FUN together!